Red Hen Publications

 • • • •

 I cannot see any obvious manner in which removing Dumbledore would necessarily serve Abraxus Malfoy’s purposes.
 Or Lucius Malfoy’s either.
-If there was some other element involved about which we have not been informed, there might have been a great deal of discussion for Dobby to have overheard but the chances of our ever knowing that are negligible.
+If there was some other element involved about which we have not been informed, there might have been a great deal of discussion for Dobby to have overheard but the chances of our ever knowing what it was are negligible.

 Unless, of course, Lucius drafted out the whole plot in a snit after Albus gave him provocation by rigging the House points at the last minute and insulting a full quarter of the school by effectively stealing Draco’s House’s legitimate win.
 If he did so, Abraxus probably would still have wanted no part of it.
 Even if it might have dislodged Dumbledore, raising havoc at Hogwarts would not have stopped the Ministry raids.
 So far as the Malfoys would have known, Dumbledore had nothing directly to do with the Ministry raids.
 That would have been Amelia Bones’s doing.